emotional-cities/pluma-experiments/20092022/README.md

         )
 ```

+## Pupil Labs Pupil Invisible

+### Install notes
+ - To have in Bonsai pupil invible capture you will need to intall the pupil relay lsl from https://pupil-invisible-lsl-relay.readthedocs.io/en/stable/
+    - pip install pupil-invisible-lsl-relay
+ - In bonsai side you need to install Bonsai.lsl package.

+### Execution Notes
+ - On the phone run the invisible Companion app
+ - Both phone and computer needs to be on the same wifi network
+ - in python run pupil_invisible_lsl_relay
+    - If discovery works you get a list of all connected devices.
+        - Enter the index of the device you want to connect to.
+    - If not on the device go to the menu-streaming
+        - there is an IP adrees : port of the device
+        - you should then from python run pupil_invisible_lsl_relay --device_address device_ip:device_port
+ - On Bonsai side inser an lsl stream inlet
+    - name the stream to pupil_invisible_Gaze
+    - Stream ChannelCount 2
+    - Stream ChannelFormat Float32

 ## Bonsai data logging

 Most of the data currently being saved in Bonsai is packaged in a HARP message format.
 For each different event (different address) a new .bin file will be created.